sixuanhan/JapaneseAssistant/README.md

 - DeepL: For translation.
 Replace API key in `TranslationService`.
 Get an API key [here](https://www.deepl.com/en/pro-api?utm_term=&utm_campaign=US%7CPMAX%7CC%7CEnglish&utm_source=google&utm_medium=paid&hsa_acc=1083354268&hsa_cam=21607908173&hsa_grp=&hsa_ad=&hsa_src=x&hsa_tgt=&hsa_kw=&hsa_mt=&hsa_net=adwords&hsa_ver=3&gad_source=1&gad_campaignid=21601196877&gbraid=0AAAAABbqoWDqz0tCSD0Yxn1Cz8U8rNjvu&gclid=Cj0KCQjw2tHABhCiARIsANZzDWoBescJx2hzrKI_Q0zYkHSI3fecNC0P_Ux-u3WODBp4KsRJ8JnNXn4aAtZzEALw_wcB#api-pricing).
 - kanjiAlive: For translating Kanji to Hiragana.
 Replace API key in `TranslationService`.
 Get an API key [here](https://app.kanjialive.com/api/docs).

+## Bundle ID error

+This should not happen to you, but if you ever get an error saying that there is a conflict with your bundle ID, that means someone took your bundle ID.
+If you still have the old app with the conflicted bundle ID installed on your phone, this is what you should do:

+1. Go to XCode and connect to your iPhone.
+2. In Window -> Devices and Simulators, you should see the old app's identifier in the "INSTALLED APPS" section.
+3. Click on that old app, and then click on the ... icon below this section.
+Click on Download Container.
+Download it to anywhere you like.
+4. Right click on the .xcappdata file.
+Click on "Show Package Contents".
+5. Find AppData -> Library -> Preferences -> the .plist file with your old bundle ID.
+Copy that to the root directory of your repo.
+6. Go to line 23 of DebugToolsView.
+Change the forResource string to your old bundle ID.
+7. Go to Japanese_AssitantApp.
+Uncomment line 27 and comment line 26.
+8. Run the app on your phone.
+Click on the "Restore Old UserDefaults" button.
+9. Once that is successful, Go to Japanese_AssitantApp.
+Uncomment line 26 and comment line 27.
+10. Delete the .plist file you copied over in step 5.
+11. Run the app on your phone.
+You should see all your data.
+Then you can delete the old app.

 ## Known Issues

 - Since there is no perfect sentence-in-kanji-to-sentence-in-hiragana translating API, the app uses kanjiAlive to translate each Kanji to Hiragana when adding a word.
 It is rarely accurate, so please always check the Hiragana to make sure it is correct.